ibm-watson-data-lab/seti_at_ibm/README.md

   1. [Sign Up for Bluemix](https://console.ng.bluemix.net/registration/?Target=https%3A%2F%2Fconsole.ng.bluemix.net%2Flogin%3Fstate%3D%2Fhome%2Fonboard)
   2. [Provision a Spark Service](https://console.ng.bluemix.net/catalog/services/apache-spark/) from the Catalog
-  3. Connect an Object Store during the setup.
+  3. In order to save raw SETI data, connect an Object Store during the setup.
     * Click on the Apache Spark Service card from your Dashboard
     * Click on "Notebooks"
     * Click on "Object Store" near the top